 He found the black-bound book halfway in.

 A quick flip proved it to be part photo album, part scrapbook.
-Nothing dangerous caught his attention as he skimmed, the back was a glued-together mess, but besides that oddity, he tucked it under his arm and rooted out an odd decoration to take its place.
+Nothing dangerous caught his attention as he skimmed.
+The back was a glued-together mess, but besides that oddity, nothing stood out.
+He tucked it under his arm and rooted out an odd decoration to take its place.

-It had been holding down someone else's tax reports.
-A quick skim found them to be Zio Sal's property taxes.
+Because the book had been holding down someone else's tax reports.
+A quick skim found them to be Zio Sal's.
 What the man was doing, owning a bakery when he couldn't boil water, was not Giovanni's business.
 What was, was that the base of the papers was starting to rise.
 Alarmingly.
 Like an accordion compressing in reverse.

 Making a mental note to have a burn day, before the bakery papers roused to sentience, Giovanni headed out.

 Persian, the brat, had been napping down below.
 Making her regal presence known among the dust bunnies and topmost boxes.
-Smoothing the hair she'd swatted when he dared to get too close to her lofty perch, Giovanni made his way out.
+Smoothing the hair she'd swatted when he dared to get too close to her lofty perch, Giovanni left her to it.

-The unrepentant cat followed at his heels, meowing things besides an apology.
-And because of that, he ignored her nudge, a mute request for a good petting.
+And because of that, he ignored her nudge, the mute request for a good petting.

 Used to being ignored when she was being a little demon, Persian murred under her breath about head scratches and treats from Grace.

-A snarl from the sky kicked up, and the cat popped.
-Going from standing to flying straight up in a perfect vertical jump that ended in her landing with her claws drawn.
-Each leg thumped and clicked heavily at her landing.
+A snarl from the sky kicked up while Gio was locking the basement door behind him.
+Persian, as cats did popcorned.
+That fun feat of going from standing to flying straight up in a perfect vertical jump that ended in her landing with her claws drawn.
+Each leg thumped and clicked heavily on impact.

-Ears pinned back in alarm, Persian glared at him, clearly blaming him for Mother Nature's shenanigans.
+Ears pinned back in alarm, Persian glared at him.
+From the hiss and spitting, she clearly blamed him for Mother Nature's shenanigans.

 Or perhaps for not warning her.